AlbertoRodriguezSanz/SPI-Full-Duplex-Test/README.md

 * Compile: `Production> Build Main Project`
 * Program: `Production> Make and Program Device Main Project`

-## How to download the firmware to the PIC
 Example of the expected bit timing diagram for both devices operating at a bus clock of 4MHz exchanging 4 bytes of data uninterrupted probed from the Slave device.

 ![SPI_full_duplex_4_bytes_wirepuller](https://github.com/AlbertoRodriguezSanz/SPI-Master-Full-Duplex-Test/assets/95371514/8cec0679-3de8-4592-b545-275d96177c6c)